GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 4. Apply the changes by committing and pushing the code to the repository

-5. Create a manifest file for a Cloud PubSub Topic resource in the kcc-tutorial-prod directory.
+5. Create a manifest file for a Cloud Pub/Sub topic resource in the kcc-tutorial-prod directory.
 In production scenario, this is where a workflow for code review is recommended before applying changes to the prod environment.

 ```
 # namespaces/kcc-tutorial-prod/pubsub.yaml